J-Palomino/trifecta/GOOSE_DEPLOYMENT_STATUS.md

 ---

 **The fix is deployed.
-Goose buttons should appear in TreeTee within 5 minutes!**
+Goose buttons should appear in DaisyChain within 5 minutes!**